web analytics

 My children are teenagers now, but I think this book would be wonderful for my niece & nephew .
 I am very concerned for them because their parents have tons of friends and they are often around many people where they aren’t always chaperoned. -I think if I got this book it would be a great story to read when they come over as I really worry about them and I’ve never been sure how to address this subject.

-40. Laura Sethaler McAlister on said:
+38. Laura Sethaler McAlister says

 Great idea!
 Book would be for my 2 year old daughter.